mattermost/docs/source/configure/compliance-configuration-settings.rst

 *Available as an add-on to legacy Enterprise Edition E20*

 **True**: Mattermost will generate a compliance export file that contains all messages that were posted in the last 24 hours.
 The export task is scheduled to run once per day.
-See the `documentation to learn more <https://docs.mattermost.com/comply/compliance-export.html>`__.
+See the :doc:`documentation to learn more </comply/compliance-export>`.

 **False**: Mattermost doesn't generate a compliance export file.